FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 Final Thoughts

-Investors must remain transparent when wholesaling real estate if they are to stay with the legal confines of Ohio law.
+Is wholesaling real estate in Ohio legal?
+In a word: yes.
+Real estate wholesaling in Ohio is legal if investors abide by the rules, laws, and regulations set forth by the state.
+Investors must remain transparent when wholesaling real estate if they are to stay within the legal confines of Ohio law.
 A well-written contract of sale is the first step to meeting this investment objective.